 More information

 This session will showcase how IFDC, WHH, and partners are advancing soil health, sustainable agricultural practices, and seed system development to strengthen African food systems.
-The event will highlight how these efforts work together to advance the goals of the Rio Conventions—biodiversity, climate action, and combating desertification—while also promoting better livelihoods and ending hunger.
+The event will highlight how these efforts work together to advance the goals of the Rio Conventions—climate action, biodiversity conservation, and sustainable land management—while also promoting better livelihoods and ending hunger.

 From the Ground Up – Scaling Soil Health Solutions for Planet and People

-Led by: Soil Values Coalition: Netherlands DGIS, IFDC, SNV, Wageningen University and Research (WUR), AGRA, the World Agroforestry Center (ICRAF), the International Institute for Tropical Agriculture (IITA), ISRIC – World Soil Information, and the International Water Management Institute (IWMI)
+Led by: Soil Values Coalition: Netherlands DGIS, IFDC, SNV, Wageningen University and Research (WUR), AGRA, World Agroforestry Center (ICRAF), International Institute for Tropical Agriculture (IITA), ISRIC – World Soil Information, and International Water Management Institute (IWMI)

 Date: Thursday, September 4